 - Construct a building or construct or carry out works.
 This does not apply to: - Pathways, trails, seating, picnic tables, drinking taps, shelters, barbeques, rubbish bins, security lighting, irrigation, drainage or underground infrastructure.
 0 - Playground equipment or sporting equipment, provided these facilities do not occupy more than 10 square metres of parkland.

-Navigational beacons and aids.
+0 - Navigational beacons and aids.

-- Planting or landscaping. - Fencing that is 1 metre or less in height above ground level. - A building or works shown in an incorporated plan which applies to the land.
-0 0 0 - 1988, the Port of Melbourne Authority Act 1958 or the Crown Land (Reserves) Act 1978.
-Forest Act 1958, the Water Industry Act 1994, the Water Act 1989, the Marine Act A building or works carried out by or on behalf of a public land manager or Parks Victoria under the Local Government Act 1989, the Reference Areas Act 1978, the National Parks Act 1975, the Fisheries Act 1995, the Wildlife Act 1975, the - Subdivide land.
+- Planting or landscaping. - Fencing that is 1 metre or less in height above ground level. - A building or works shown in an incorporated plan which applies to the land. - 988, the Port of Melbourne Authority Act 1958 or the Crown Land (Reserves) Act Forest Act 1958, the Water Industry Act 1994, the Water Act 1989, the Marine Act A building or works carried out by or on behalf of a public land manager or Parks Victoria under the Local Government Act 1989, the Reference Areas Act 1978, the National Parks Act 1975, the Fisheries Act 1995, the Wildlife Act 1975, the 0 0 0 - Subdivide land within urban areas which have the greatest risk and frequency of being affected by flooding.
+UFZ recognises waterways, major floodpaths, drainage depressions and high hazard areas drainage conditions and the minimisation of soil erosion, sedimentation and silting; and to storage of floodwater, minimises flood damage and is compatible with flood hazard, local Its purpose is ensure that any development maintains the free passage and temporary protect water quality and waterways as natural resources.